Application deadline February 1, 2019.

 The American Dance Festival is an international dance festival that attracts students, faculty, performers, and choreographers from around the world.
 ADF interns will work alongside ADF staff and personnel, gaining hands-on experience in a fast-paced international arts environment.
 In addition to their daily responsibilities, interns will attend weekly seminars on relevant issues in the arts with guest speakers from a range of arts organizations representing different aspects of the field, as well as lunches with members of the ADF permanent staff.

 ADF is held in Durham, North Carolina.
 The studios and administrative offices are spread across Duke University’s East Campus.
-Performances by visiting dance companies occur in Reynolds Industries Theater on Duke University’s West Campus, Durham Performing Arts Center, and various local venues.
+Performances by visiting dance companies occur in Reynolds Industries Theater on Duke University’s West Campus, the Rubenstein Arts Center and Page Auditorium on Duke University, Durham Performing Arts Center, and various local venues.
 Learn more about Downtown Durham here!

 Benefits Of Being An Administrative Intern

-- Classes: All interns may take one class through the ADF Summer Intensive Program, which includes more than 40 classes a day.
+- Classes: All interns may take one class through the AF Summer Intensive Program, which includes more than 20 classes a day.
 Learn more about Summer Dance Intensive Classes and Faculty.

 - Discussions: Interns may attend panel discussions with artists and scholars, seminars, lectures, and informal showings throughout the summer.